mqharris/monkey_agility/README.md

 # Monkey Agility
 Named after the saying; Monkey see, Monkey do.

-This is a system to run obsticale course laps in [online video game], and it consists of two components:
+This is a system to run obstacle course laps in [online video game], and it consists of two components:

 ## Monkey See:
 ------